keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 **Question left open:** Are these combinations renewal, rescue, concentration, or the final consolidation of capabilities that the broader system can no longer sustain?

-### 2. I Arrived at Bell Labs as Lucent Was Coming Apart
+### 2. I Arrived at Bell Labs as Lucent Technologies Was Coming Apart—Before Bell Labs Became Part of Nokia

 **Function:** Human opening and the first incentive regime.